ruthtxh/spam-police-telegram-bot/README.md

 - repeated @mentions separated by new line
 This list is non-exhaustive, more validation can be added along the way with more data gathered.

-Hosted on AWS with Lambda & API Gateway.
+Hosted on AWS with Lambda & API Gateway, Node.js 14.x runtime on x86_64 architecture.

 ## Usage
 1. Add @spampolice_bot to your group chat